 In the 1930s and 1940s, gender and sexuality were understood differently than they are today.
 When we view primary sources from this period, it is important to consider how the people involved understood their own experiences and identities at the time.
 The featured oral history with Frieda Belinfante—a half-Jewish lesbian woman who lived disguised as a man to escape capture by Nazi authorities—challenges us to think about her experience and her identity according to her own terms.

+Belinfante was born in Amsterdam to a Jewish father and a non-Jewish mother in 1904.
 Before the Nazi invasion of the Netherlands in May 1940, Belinfante served as the first female conductor of an orchestra in Amsterdam.
-Once the occupation began, she and other Jewish artists were removed from their posts, in accordance with the rules of the Reich Chamber of Culture [Reichskulturkammer].
-Headed by propaganda minister Joseph Goebbels, this organization disseminated strict guidelines for the arts during the years of Nazi rule.
+Once the German occupation began, she and other Jewish artists were removed from their posts in accordance with the rules of the Reich Chamber of Culture (Reichskulturkammer).
+Headed by propaganda minister Joseph Goebbels, this organization issued strict guidelines for the arts during the years of Nazi rule.

 Belinfante soon began working with Willem Arondeus, an openly gay non-Jewish member of various Dutch resistance groups.
 Arondeus circulated underground publications expressing his opposition to the suppression and regulation of the arts under the German occupation.1 Belinfante and the group distributed false identification cards to Jews and others living underground, but the city’s public records office held information that could expose the false cards.
 In 1943, Belinfante, Arondeus, and their resistance group planned to blow up the Amsterdam public records office in order to destroy the duplicate card files held there and make it safer for those carrying the false cards.2